 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

 (2.9) Mikhail Skliar: Before imaging the hydrated exosomes, it is important to remember to thoroughly rinse the surface with PBS.
-This will removal unbound exosome and prevent their attachment to the AFM’s tip.
+This will remove unbound exosome and prevent their attachment to the AFM’s tip.

 (2.10) Vasiliy Chernyshev: When imaging the desiccated exosomes, be sure to use DI water to rinse the substrate.
 The DI wash will prevent the formation of salt crystals on the surface as the substrate dries.
 If present, salt crystals will make image processing a difficult task.